-The Adult Spine Division of CU Orthopedics is a part of the Spine Center at the University of Colorado Hospital.
-The Spine Center provides comprehensive spine care to the citizens of the Rocky Mountain Region including neurosurgery and orthopaedic spine surgery, physical and rehabilitation medicine and alternative medicine therapies.
+The Adult Spine Division of CU Orthopedics is a part of the Spine Center at the University of Colorado Hospital, which provides comprehensive spine care to the citizens of the Rocky Mountain Region including neurosurgery and orthopedic spine surgery, physical and rehabilitation medicine, and alternative medicine therapies.

 We also see patients who have been told that their condition is too complex for surgical treatment, and will provide surgical opinions.
-We see patients from across the nation, with easy access to our facility from DIA, as well as direct regional access from CO, NM, WY, NE, and KS.
+We see patients from across the nation, with easy access to our facility from Denver International Airport, as well as direct regional access from Colorado, New Mexico, Wyoming, Nebraska, and Kansas.

 Get a more in-depth look at our faculty and services »